nhachem/pystitchr/README.md

 * Pending Features and Fixes

     * Porting from the scala code to python
-    * adding logging and cleanup code to release 0.1
+    * adding multi dataframesas input (sql like constructs)

 ### Send requests/comments  to ###